 Overall Diversity is Above Average

-Bryan College - Dayton is considered to be above average in overall diversity, and is ranked #1,102 nationwide.
+Ranked #986 nationwide, Bryan College - Dayton is above average in overall diversity.

 Many young people value the opportunity to meet and learn from peers from different ethnic and racial backgrounds, unfortunately, that may be difficult at this school.

-When available, the chart below explores ethnic diversity among the undergraduate students at William Jennings Bryan College.
+When available, the chart below explores racial diversity among the undergraduate students at William Jennings Bryan College.

-William Jennings Bryan College's ethnic diversity is below the national average.
+William Jennings Bryan College's racial diversity is below the national average.

-The faculty at William Jennings Bryan College is not ethnically diverse.
+The faculty at William Jennings Bryan College is not racially diverse.

 If you feel more comfortable on a campus with a relatively equal balance of males and females, this may be the school for you.